awsdocs/amazon-ecs-developer-guide/doc_source/windows_task_IAM_roles.md

 **Note**
 You do not need to run this script when you use `awsvpc` network mode on Windows\.

-If you do not run Microsoft Windows 2022 on your container, then use the following script:
+If you run Windows containers which include Powershell, then use the following script:

 ```
-# Copyright 2014-2016 Amazon.com, Inc. or its affiliates.
+# Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved.
 #
 # Licensed under the Apache License, Version 2.0 (the "License").
 You may
 # not use this file except in compliance with the License.
 A copy of the